-Steve Jobs might make an appealing pitchman for his company, but it is believed that executives and other high-ranking company representatives can be intimidating for students.
+In order to boost the image of your organization in university students’ eyes, companies should consider inviting alumni or peers to be their ambassadors.
 Employees who have a fresh outlook on the college-to-career transition are approachable and often raise topics of interest.
 Recent alumni can even be more effective ambassadors, whether or not they are formally part of the recruiting team.

 Surveys suggest that top performing students are increasingly interested in long-term career prospects within a company.
 As a consequence, career services offices have reported demand for more focus on company culture, advancement opportunity, and work-life balance.
 Offer office tours to student groups to present a complete portrayal of the workplace - including trade-offs - is a precious and important part of drawing and retaining prospective future employees.

-Sometimes, recruiters rely too much on websites and print materials to communicate a varied culture.
-Real world indicators of this message stick with students.
-They notice when company events and interactions reveal a diverse and welcoming population.
+Sometimes, recruiters are too dependent on their company websites or print materials when they introduce their culture to students.
+In fact, hands-on introduction is the one that works much better.
+Students notice when company events and interactions reveal a diverse and welcoming population.
 “Don’t bring in a group of people with identical backgrounds, especially if you’re trying to engage a diverse pool of individuals,” says one panelist.

 Do you recruit from one or more universities on a campus?
 Consider holding an informational session in the classroom with the dean or a professor there.
 While these are incredibly powerful ways to get undivided attention from your grads, you can also pack a one-two punch by doing one before or after a career fair.

 5.2.
 Online Communities